njkuhne/recipies/sourdough_brioche.md

 ## Final Rise (Day Two, 8:30am) ##

-Lightly egg wash the dough, loosely cover and place in a draft-free location at room temperature for 6 hours
+Lightly egg wash the top of the dough balls, loosely cover and place in a draft-free location at room temperature for 6 hours

 ## Bake (Day Two, 2:30pm) ##